apache/apisix/docs/en/latest/plugins/client-control.md

 :::info IMPORTANT

-This Plugin requires APISIX to run on APISIX-Base.
+This Plugin requires APISIX to run on APISIX-Runtime.
 See [apisix-build-tools](https://github.com/api7/apisix-build-tools) for more info.

 :::